apelakh/garmin_shiny_app/README.md

 The data are my personal running activities downloaded from Garmin Connect.
 Feel free to check out the [source code](https://github.com/apelakh/garmin_shiny_app) and [send me any feedback, questions, or suggestions](mailto:apelakh@gmail.com).
 I may continue to update the app as I have time!

+Test a live version of the app on [shinyapps.io](https://avitalpelakh.shinyapps.io/garmin_activities/)

 #### Some details about the variables and units of measure:

 -   Distance is shown in miles